jdorn/json-editor/README.md

 *  items
 *  $ref
 *  definitions
-*  format
+*  format (for type `string` only)
 *  minimum
+*  exclusiveMinimum
 *  maximum
+*  exclusiveMaximum
 *  multipleOf
 *  minItems
 *  maxItems
+*  uniqueItems
+*  minLength
+*  maxLength
+*  pattern

 ### Arrays

 JSON Editor only supports arrays with a single `items` schema.
+In other words, every element in the array must follow the same format.
 For example:

 ```json
 {